bbcmicrobit/micropython/docs/pin.rst

 in MicroPython, but that are not available via the edge connector:

-- ``pin_logo`` - A touch sensitive logo pin on the front of the micro:bit. which by default is set to capacative touch mode.
+- ``pin_logo`` - A touch sensitive logo pin on the front of the micro:bit. which by default is set to capacitive touch mode.

 - ``pin_speaker`` - A pin to control the sound output of the micro:bit speaker.